Skip to content

 The seller wanted more.

-Our auction process, conducted among qualified buyers, led to three offers being submitted.
+Our competitive process, conducted among qualified buyers, led to three offers being submitted.

-One of the offers exceeded $3 million — what to do?
+One of the offers exceeded $3 million — what should we do?

 The price is better, but will the buyer pass the financing stage?